cosmos72/cl-parametric-types/README.md

             T2 second;
         }

-  Note: also `TEMPLATE-STRUCT` accepts arbitrary lambda-lists as its arguments, including optional arguments, keyword arguments, and &rest.
+  Note: also `TEMPLATE-CLASS` accepts arbitrary lambda-lists as its arguments, including optional arguments, keyword arguments, and &rest.

 Unlike C++ templates, where you must declare if the arguments of `template<...>` are types or values